Ulcerative Colitis Life Insurance

 With life insurance, it’s all about the severity of your ulcerative colitis (UC).

-That, coupled with the treatment you receive and the time since your last flare-up determines your life insurance rate.
+That, coupled with the treatment and the time since your last flare-up, determines your life insurance rate.

 This guide details what to expect from high-risk life insurance companies based on your history.

 Ulcerative colitis is classified as mild, moderate, or severe.

 The extent of your inflammatory bowel disease (IBD) is a primary underwriting factor that life insurers consider.